-Airbus and Malaysia have been strategic partners for more than 40 years, dating back to Malaysia Airlines’ order of the original A300B4 wide-body jetliner.
-Since then, the country has become a key customer base for Airbus in the Asia-Pacific region across the company’s products in the commercial aircraft, defence, space and helicopter sectors.
-Beyond the sales successes, Airbus also has developed strong industrial partnerships with Malaysia that have brought multiple benefits to the country’s economy.
+Airbus and Malaysia have been strategic partners for more than 40 years, going back to when Malaysia Airlines ordered the original A300B4 widebody aircraft.
+Since then, the country has become a key customer base for the company in the Asia-Pacific region across its commercial aircraft, defence, space and helicopter product lines.
+Beyond the commercial success, Airbus also has developed strong industrial partnerships with Malaysia that have brought multiple benefits to the country’s economy.

 Malaysia is the largest supplier base for Airbus in South East Asia, with its aerospace firms producing aerostructures and components across the company’s product line.
-Airbus also has set up maintenance, repair and overhaul (MRO) and training facilities in the country, and is involved in Malaysian research and technology (R&T) activities.
+Airbus also has set up maintenance, repair and overhaul (MRO) and training facilities in the country and is involved in research and technology (R&T) activities locally.

-This relationship began in 2007, when AirAsia X signed a contract for 15 A330-300s and subsequently increased the order to 31.
-Seven years later, the airline ordered 55 of the updated A330neo aircraft and converted 11 of its earlier A330-300 orders to this newer variant.
-In August 2019, the airline ordered 12 more A330neo from Airbus for a total of 78 aircraft.
+The relationship began in 2007, when AirAsia X signed a contract for 15 A330-300s and subsequently increased that order to 31 aircraft.
+In December 2014, the airline ordered 55 of the updated A330neo aircraft and converted 11 of its earlier A330-300 orders to the newer variant.
+This brought its total A330neo orders to 66 aircraft.

 In 2002, the company set up its Airbus Helicopters Malaysia subsidiary to be closer to its customers.
-From its base in Subang, the company offers services including the sale and distribution of helicopter products and services, as well as maintenance, overhaul and modification work, logistics support, ground handling and hangarage.
-In 2018, Malaysia was appointed Airbus’ regional MRO Hub for Asia-Pacific as well as the region’s delivery centre.
+From its base in Subang, the company offers services including the sale and distribution of helicopter products and services, and maintenance, overhaul and modification work, logistics support, ground handling and hangarage.
+In 2018, Malaysia was appointed the regional helicopter MRO Hub for the Asia-Pacific, as well as the regional completion and delivery centre.

-Subang also is the location of Airbus Helicopters Malaysia Simulation Centre, a joint-venture with Boustead Heavy Industries Corporation that houses the region’s only training simulator for the H225 and H225M helicopters, as well as a second simulator for AS365 Dauphin training.
+Subang also is the location of Airbus Helicopters Malaysia Simulation Centre, a joint venture with Boustead Heavy Industries Corporation.
+It houses the region’s only training simulators for the H225 and H225M helicopters, as well as a second simulator for AS365 Dauphin training.

-Malaysia was the first export nation for Airbus’ A400M airlifter, and the Royal Malaysian Air Force took delivery of its fourth aircraft in 2017.
-This allowed the service to become the first operator to stand up a full A400M squadron.
-The RMAF has since become a highly experienced operator of this new-generation airlifter, which it has deployed on various missions – including support for humanitarian work in the region.
+Malaysia also is the first export nation for the A400M airlifter, with the RMAF taking delivery of its fourth aircraft in 2017.
+This allowed the country to become the first operator to stand up a full squadron.
+The RMAF has since become a highly experienced operator of this new-generation airlifter, with the aircraft deployed on various missions including support for humanitarian work in the region.

 Airbus has been providing space imagery to Malaysia since 1998.
-In 2014, Airbus delivered MEASAT-3b, the largest satellite ordered by the Malaysian communications sector, in 2014.
+In 2014, Airbus delivered MEASAT-3b, the largest satellite ordered by the country’s communication sector.
 Operated by Malaysia’s MEASAT, this satellite supports demand for video and data services across Malaysia, India, Indonesia and Australia.

 Malaysia is one of Airbus’ main industrial partners in Asia, and every Airbus aircraft flying across the globe today has parts produced in Malaysia.

-CTRM is one of the world’s top-five suppliers of composite structures to Airbus.
-It provides a complete range of manufacturing expertise, most notably the production of wing components for the A320 Family, the A350 XWB and the A380; nacelles for the A350 XWB; various aerostructures for the A400M military airlifter; and the H130 helicopter’s Fenestron.
+CTRM is one of the world’s top five suppliers of composite structures to Airbus.
+It provides a complete range of manufacturing expertise, most notably the production of wing components for the A320 Family, A350 XWB and A380, nacelles for the A350 XWB and various aerostructures for the A400M military airlifter.

-One of Airbus’ earliest industrial partners in Malaysia is SME Aerospace.
+SME Aerospace is one of the Airbus’ earliest industrial partners in Malaysia.
 Since 1998, it has been manufacturing wing components for the A320 Family, the A330 Family, the A380 and the A350 XWB.
-It also manufactures parts for Airbus helicopters.
-Another key partner is Spirit Aerosystems Malaysia, which assembles various wing components for the A320 Family and the wide-body A350 XWB.
+It also manufactures parts for Airbus Helicopters.
+Another key partner is Spirit Aerosystems Malaysia, which assembles various wing components for the A320 Family and widebody A350 XWB.

-Strand Aerospace Malaysia is engaged in engineering services, carrying out design and certification analysis of aircraft structures across almost all Airbus family types, including the A320 Family, A330, A350 XWB, A380 and A400M.
-Strand also supports the company’s suppliers in Malaysia in the design and certification of such parts as the A380 underwing panels as well as new toolsets for the A320 and the A350 XWB.
+Strand Aerospace Malaysia is engaged in engineering services, carrying out design and certification analysis of aircraft structures across almost all Airbus aircraft family types including the A320 Family, A330, A350 XWB, A380 and A400M.
+Strand also supports the company’s suppliers in Malaysia in the design and certification of parts such as the A380 underwing panels, and new toolsets for the A320 and A350 XWB.

 SAE is a Malaysia-based, fully-owned subsidiary of Airbus.
-The EASA-approved independent maintenance, repair and overhaul (MRO) service provider approved by the EASA European airworthiness authority and specialising in Airbus single-aisle airliners.
+The EASA-approved independent maintenance, repair and overhaul (MRO) service provider specialises in commercial aircraft, engines and components.
 SAE has two hangars with a combined floor area of some 50,000 square metres.
-The first hangar can accommodate up to six single-aisle jetliners or two wide-bodies, while the second hangar is sized to accept two A320s at the same time for major maintenance checks.
+The first hangar can accommodate up to six single-aisle aircraft or two wide-body aircraft, while the second hangar can accommodate two A320 aircraft at any one time for major maintenance checks.

-The Airbus Malaysia Customer Services facility, fully owned by Airbus, is situated adjacent to SAE.
-It is an expansion of the manufacturer’s global network of offices providing 24/7 specialised major aircraft engineering and repair services.
+The Airbus Malaysia Customer Services facility, which is 100% owned by Airbus, is located adjacent to SAE.
+It is an expansion of the aircraft manufacturer’s global network of offices providing 24/7 specialised major aircraft engineering and repair services.